Volvo XC60: Plug-in hybrid

-2025 Facelift
+2026 facelift

-In August 2025, a facelift version of the second-generation XC60 was launched.
-Exterior revisions included a redesigned front grille with a criss-cross mesh pattern, smoked-effect LED tail lamps, and newly designed 19-inch alloy wheels.
+In August 2025, a facelifted version of the second-generation XC60 was launched for the 2026 model year.
+Exterior revisions include a redesigned front grille with a criss-cross mesh pattern, smoked-effect LED tail lamps, and newly designed 19-inch alloy wheels.

 Interior updates featured a larger 11.2-inch touchscreen infotainment system, an upgraded digital instrument cluster, and new upholstery options such as Nordico synthetic leather.
 In the Indian market, the facelifted model was offered in a single fully equipped Ultra trim, which added features including a front seat massage function and additional soft-touch materials and the price increased to : ₹ 71.9 Lakhs which was : ₹ 1.15 Lakhs more than the pre-facelift model.

 No mechanical changes were introduced with the update.
 The model continued to be powered by a 2.0-litre turbocharged petrol engine paired with a 48V mild-hybrid system, producing 250 hp and 360 Nm of torque.
-An 8-speed automatic transmission and All-wheel drive remained standard across the range.
+An 8-speed automatic transmission and all-wheel drive remained standard across the range.
 Plug-in hybrid variants retained their pre-facelift powertrain specifications.